Do cats have belly buttons?

 Yes, they do, all mammals have belly buttons (also known as a navel or umbilicus).
 The cat’s belly button is located midway down the abdomen and is a circular scar approximately 5mm in width.
-It doesn’t look the same as the human belly button, the cat’s is smooth with a slight indentation in it.
-The cat’s belly button can be somewhat difficult to find, I have three cats and only one has an easily visible belly button.
-It would appear it is more visible on dark coated cats.
+It doesn’t look the same as the human belly button; the cats is smooth with a slight indentation.
+The belly button can be difficult to find under their thick layer of fur, I have three cats, and only one has an easily visible belly button.

-Just like humans, the placenta attaches to the uterine wall of the pregnant cat (known as a queen), with the umbilical cord travelling from the placenta to the fetus.
-The cat fetus obtains water, nutrients, and oxygen from the mother via the placenta while carrying fetal waste and carbon dioxide away from the fetus.
+During pregnancy, the placenta attaches to the uterine wall of the pregnant cat (queen).
+The umbilical cord is attached to both the queen and the fetus, which provides the unborn kitten with water, nutrients, and oxygen from the mother while removing away fetal waste and carbon dioxide.

 Each fetus has its own placenta and umbilical cord.
-So, if there are 4 fetuses, there will be 4 placentas, the only exception to this rule is if two of the fetuses are identical twins, in which case they will share a placenta.
+So, if there are four fetuses, there will be four placentas, the only exception to this rule is if two of the fetuses are identical twins, in which case they will share a placenta.

-Shortly after the kitten is born, the queen’s uterus will begin to contract again and the placenta will be delivered.
-At this point in time, the kitten is still attached to the placenta and may still be receiving blood and oxygen.
+Shortly after the kitten is born, the queen’s uterus will begin to contract again, and the placenta will be delivered.
+At this point, the kitten is still attached to the placenta and may still be receiving blood and oxygen.
 One he takes his first breath of air, the queen will bite or lick the cord until it detaches from the kitten, the placenta will be eaten.
-A short stump will remain attached to the kitten which will slowly dry and shrivel up.
+A short stump will remain attached to the kitten, which will slowly dry and shrivel up.
 By the third day, this stump will fall off.

 Umbilical hernias can sometimes occur in cats and are due to an opening in the abdominal muscles which allows the contents of the abdomen to pass through the opening.
 Signs of an umbilical hernia include umbilical swelling, pain, vomiting, loss of appetite and depression.
 Surgery is required to correct umbilical hernias.